sumitmathur/notificationservice/README.md

 Usage:
  This spring boot service allow the user to send bulk request for multiple notification channel.
  Service is mocking the email and slack notification.
-For actual implementation you need to implenent smpt and slack webhook.
+For actual implementation you need to implement smtp and slack webhook.

 URL: http://localhost:8080/v1/notify